JohnVinyard/JohnVinyard/README.md

 - sparse and event based, enumerating conceptually-distinct events and their times of occurrence
 - sample-rate independent, not rasterized, and not dependent on block-coding of fixed-size frames, with audio generated using something akin to neural operators, NERF, or SIREN-type models
-- perceptually-losseless, taking advantage of masking, invariances over phase, the loss of phase-locking starting at 5khz, and other perceptual phenomenon
+- perceptually-losseless, taking advantage of masking, invariances over phase, the loss of phase-locking starting at 5khz, and other perceptual phenomena
 - compressive at a rate _at least_ as competitive as that of current codecs like MP3 or Ogg Vorbis

 ## Current Research